beiyanpiki/stohMCharts/README.md

 ## Sample

-We prepare and start as a simple example to show how to build and verify a SMC model.
+We've provided a simple example to show how to build and verify an SMC model using stohMCharts.
+Follow these steps to get started:

-1. Build a composite model like figure 1.
-Click `Examples -> Case 1` to load our prepared model.
+1. Build a composite model like the one shown in Figure 1.
+You can load our prepared model by clicking `Examples -> Case 1`.

 ![Figure 1](doc/figure1.png)

 2. Add some queries to verify our model.
-Click 'Verification' and input the following queries (as shown in figure 2):
+Click `Verification` and input the following queries (as shown in Figure 2):
 - ``E<> A_1.A3``
 - ``E<> A_1.A4``
 - ``E<> B_1.B2``